Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 \section{Preliminaries}

-In this preliminary section we introduce the combinatorial objects which will play a central role in the upcoming sections.
+In this preliminary section we introduce the combinatorial objects appearing in the upcoming sections.
 These are graphs, ordered partitions, layered graphs and their graded minors, spanning trees, and augmented graphs.
 We then provide a metric version of these notions, introducing metric graphs and tropical curves.
-We should clarify already here that our use of the notion of a tropical curve is a refinement of the current usage in the literature of this terminology.
-The one we use encodes in addition the choice of a \emph{layering}, a concept introduced below, and has normalized edge lengths on each layer.

-This naturally leads to the introduction of hybrid curves, as metrized complexes endowed with the choice of a layering on their underlying graphs and with normalized edge lengths on each layer.
+We should clarify that our use of the latter notion is a {multi-scale higher rank} refinement of the current usage in the literature.
+Tropical curves introduced here encode in addition the choice of a \emph{layering}, a concept introduced below, and {are uniformized} to have normalized edge lengths on each layer.
+This naturally leads to the definition of hybrid curves, as {uniformized} metrized complexes endowed with a layering on their underlying graphs.